joegeorge022/Github-Class/README.md

-# Introduction to GitHub
+# Introduction to Git and GitHub

-Welcome to your comprehensive guide for learning GitHub fundamentals!
+Welcome to your comprehensive guide for learning Git and GitHub fundamentals!
 This course will take you from beginner to confident user of version control systems.

 ## About GitHub